juuuuump/.github/profile/README.md

 **Launch your SaaS this weekend.**

 Auth, billing, and i18n already wired.
-Deploy to Cloudflare, Vercel, or any container host — your choice, zero lock-in.
+Deploy to Cloudflare, Vercel, or any container host — a high-quality SaaS template.
+Zero lock-in..

 → **[jumpsaas.com](https://www.jumpsaas.com)**